 On the left frame of the Profiler tool window (), click .

-In the dialog that opens, name the file and specify a folder in which you want to save it and click Save.
+In the dialog that opens, name the file, specify the folder in which you want to save it, and click Save.

 Import profiling results

 You can import profiling data to the IDE to analyze it using the profiling tools.
 Make sure that the files that you import were created by Async Profiler or have the .jfr format.

 Select the file that you want to import and click Open.

 This tab shows you the state of the call stack at any moment of time in the performance profile.
 This is a visual representation of the Call Tree: the rectangles stand for frames of the call stack, ordered by width.

 Each block represents a function in the stack (a stack frame).
 The width of each block corresponds to the method’s CPU time used (or the allocation size, in case of allocation profiling).
 On the Y-axis, there is a stack depth going from bottom up.
 The X-axis shows the stack profile sorted from the most resource-consuming functions to the least consuming ones.